 The Florida League of Cities would like to thank the North Carolina Civic Education Consortium for providing a template for this document.
 Additionally, the League would like to thank the following Florida governments for providing information on their youth councils: Dade City, West Palm Beach and Destin; and also Greene County, N.C.

-Fourth Annual Municipal Youth Council Video Competition
+Fourth Annual Municipal Youth Council Video Competition Winners

-Competition.
+.
 The goal of the program is to provide a

 way for Florida’s youth councils to showcase their ideas,